MCP-connect

 file:NGROK_AUTH_TOKEN=your_ngrok_auth_token

-- Start with the Ngrok tunnel:
+- Run with tunnel:

 API Endpoints